-To be cleared as a Base Attendant, you must complete all training requirements including CPR (BLS for the Healthcare Provider), HIPAA, Bloodborne Pathogens, Child Protection, and HAZMAT.
+To be cleared as a Base Attendant, you must complete all training requirements including CPR (BLS Provider), HIPAA, Bloodborne Pathogens, Child Protection, and HAZMAT.
 Our Base Attendants provide a great service by acknowledging inbound EMS calls from 911 via radio, answering the telephone, addressing walk-ins to our base, taking blood pressures and keeping track of times of our crews on the road.
 You must be 18 years of age to start training as a Base Attendant.
 VIEW FULL JOB DESCRIPTION >

 During your training, you will sit with a “cleared” Base Attendant and learn the various tasks you will need to operate on your own as a Base Attendant.

 Medic / EMT-Basic (BLS: Basic Life Support)